mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 Now let's discuss divergence.
 In contrast to the gradient, the divergence operator takes as input a vector field and produces a multivariate function.
 More specifically, the divergence at some point $$x$$ within a vector field intuitively describes how much "flow" is coming into and out of $$x$$ where the flow is described by the vectors in the vector field surrounding $$x$$.

-For example, in the following figure we three scenarios of a point $$x$$ within a vector field.
-In the left-hand figure, intuitively you can see that there is more "flow" coming out of the point than into the point.
+For example, in the following figure we depict three scenarios of a point $$x$$ within a vector field.
+In the left-hand figure, there is more "flow" coming out of the point than into the point.
 The divergence at this point $$x$$ is positive because flow is "diverging" away from $$x$$.
 In the center figure, there is more "flow" into $$x$$ than going away from $$x$$ and thus, the divergence at this point is negative.
 Finally, in the right-hand figure, there is an equal amount of flow going into and out of $$x$$ and thus, the divergence at this point is zero.

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DivergenceAtPoint.png" alt="drawing" width="500"/></center>